isomerpages/moe-bendemeersec/_s-t-e-m/Craft & Technology/Arts.md

 The art programme focuses on helping students:

-* Understand and apply effectively the elements of art and principles of design in their art-making
+* <p style="text-align:justify">Understand and apply effectively the elements of art and principles of design in their art-making</p>
 * Appreciate and develop an understanding of various art forms.
-* Inquire about their learning via exploration of meaning-making, materials, processes and techniques.
+* <p style="text-align:justify">Inquire about their learning via exploration of meaning-making, materials, processes and techniques.</p>
-* Develop positive attitudes and values on how they can relate their artworks to real-life contexts
+* <p style="text-align:justify">Develop positive attitudes and values on how they can relate their artworks to real-life contexts</p>
 * Express themselves freely and creatively.
 * Sharpen their senses through keen observation of the environment.